 The rating is our best guess, but we haven’t yet had the opportunity to fully test and review this resource.

-6 Best Podcasts to Learn Urdu in 2021
+6 Best Podcasts to Learn Urdu

 Not only does Urdu have more than 100 million speakers across the Middle East and Asia, but it’s also a very useful language to learn if you’re studying the history of the Middle Ages.
 The classical language got its start in the 12th century and was used widely in literature and other areas by the 1300s.
 Urdu has heavily influenced and been influenced by languages such as Arabic, Hindi, Turkish and Sanskrit.
 As such, if you’re learning one of these languages, then Urdu could likewise be helpful.